BLCM/bl3mods/Aaron0000/Balands/README.md

 Force Feedback - Increased shield restore to 15%.

-Tenacious Defense - No change.
+Tenacious Defense - Made the damage bonus affect most types of damage as well as factor in gear and skill bonuses.

 DEMOLITION WOMAN
 ----------------
-Fire in the Skag Den - Increased fire damage to 5% per point.
+Fire in the Skag Den - Increased fire damage to 4% per point.

 Deadlines - No change.